itai421/logic-validator/README.md

 ## Creating Costume Conditions
-The `StartDateIsBeforeEndDate` and the `InvitationsNumberIsLessThanMaxInvitationsNumber` are a costume conditions.
+The `StartDateIsBeforeEndDate` and the `NumberOfInvitationsIsLessThanMaximum` are a costume conditions.
 Costume conditions help making the validation process readable and reusable.
 In order to create a costume condition all you need to do is derive from `Condition` class: